 THE NIGHT LIGHTS OF HSINCHU CITY, TAIWAN

 For an exciting night market experience, be sure to visit Hsinchu City God (Cheng Huang) Temple.
 Hsinchu City God Temple can be found on the corner of Zhongshan Rd and Dougmen St. This is the senior ranking temple among all the Taiwan City God temples.
-This historical temple was finished in 1748 and is renounded for it’s two story ornate building.
-The many small eateries have some of Taiwan’s old time favorite little eats.
+This historical temple was finished in 1748 and is renowned for its two-story ornate building.
+The many small eateries have some of Taiwan’s old-time favorite little eats.
 You will encounter many types of incense and many Taiwanese little eats in the front of the temple.
 Here you will find Taiwanese Spring Rolls, Steamed cakes, Pork Meatballs, and many more special treats of Taiwan.
 This night market really forms a very bright and exciting scene.
 The temple has a very distinctive and beautiful arched entryway.
-Entering, you will notice that the inner walls are filled with magnificent wall-paintings that have been painted over the ages.
+Entering, you will notice that the inner walls are filled with magnificent wall paintings that have been painted over the ages.
 Hsinchu City God Temple is the perfect adventure for a night of culture and fun.

 Hsinchu City until 1902 was a walled city with four beautiful gates.
 Yi Suang to the West, Ying Xi in the East, Gexum on the Southern side, and Gongcheng in the North.
 Three of the gates to the city were destroyed in 1902 when the Japanese built a new road system.
 Only the beautiful YingXi in the East is still standing.
 She is amazing to see at night when all lit up.
 Ying Xi is considered the “Mother of Hsinchu”, protecting all the people from harm.
 This is a very unique and famous landmark in Hsinchu City.
 A trip to see the East Gate at night is a must for every visitor to this old city.

-Hsinchu City has a vivid and dazzling night life with everything from local eateries to large restaurants and bars.
+Hsinchu City has a vivid and dazzling nightlife with everything from local eateries to large restaurants and bars.
 Take a few minutes and just walk along the streets of downtown and you will discover many hidden gems.
 So while in Hsinchu, Taiwan, enjoy all the activities of the day, but don’t sell the night short.
-There is lots to do in Hsinchu City, Taiwan.
+There are lots to do in Hsinchu City, Taiwan.